 Missing out on time in school, risks all children falling behind their peers.
-After an extended period out of school it is vitally important that all our children return to school this autumn to minimise the impact of the pandemic
+After an extended period out of school it is vitally important that all our children return to school on 8th March to minimise the impact of the pandemic

-Attendance is therefore mandatory from the beginning of the autumn term, except where statutory exemptions apply in line with the Coronavirus Act 2020.
-The normal rules and sanctions as outlined in Section 444(I) and (IA) of the Education Act 1996 (England) will now be reapplied.
+Attendance is therefore mandatory from the 8th March, except where statutory exemptions apply in line with the Coronavirus Act 2020.
+The normal rules and sanctions as outlined in Section 444(1) and (1A) of the Education Act 1996 (England) will now be reapplied.